com-lihaoyi/castor/readme.md

 immediately go on to do other things, even if the message hasn't been processed yet.
 Messages sent to an actor that is already busy will be queued up until the actor is free.

+Note that `Actor` is parametrized on the type `T`; `T` specifies what messages a particular `Actor` is expected to receive, and is checked at compile to to make sure your actors sending messages to one another are wired up correctly.

 Castor provides three primary classes you can inherit from to define actors: